tensorflow/tfx/docs/guide/examplegen.md

 example_gen = CsvExampleGen(input=examples)
 ```

-or like below for importing external tf Examples directly:
+or like below for importing external TFRecord with `tf.Example` directly:

 ```python
 from tfx.utils.dsl_utils import tfrecord_input